Introducing free music streaming in your phone plan

 - It’s just the stated stations:

 Choose your plan carefully, especially if you already have access to one of these streamed audio services.
 If you go with Telstra for example, you can then ‘only’ use their Apple Music subscription as your ‘included’ streaming audio service.
-If, for example, you already had a Spotify account, you would be better going to Optus or Virgin because their plans (prepaid and postpaid respectively) do not charge for those services.
+If, for example, you already had a Spotify account, you would be better going to Optus because their plans (prepaid and postpaid respectively) do not charge for those services.

 - It doesn’t include other URLs:

 Streamed audio content is zero rated (not charged for) by the phone companies using technical gubbins we won’t go in to here.
 Their technical teams filter the data traffic as it comes through the internet and goes to your phone.
 When they see that some of the data is coming from a URL which includes, say, ‘Spotify’ they don’t charge for it.
-If, however, during your streamed audio session, Spotify calls up a voice over advertisement from an audio advert service which doesn’t include ‘spotify’ then you might get charged for the data included in presenting you the advert.
+If, however, during your streamed audio session, Spotify calls up a voice over advertisement from an audio advert service which doesn’t include ‘Spotify’ then you might get charged for the data included in presenting you the advert.
 This is such a small amount of data it is almost negligible and you shouldn’t worry about it.

 - It is subject to a fair use policy: